0xh3xa/benign-crawler/README.md

-# crawler-benign
+# benign-crawler

-Crawler for downloading a benign files from filehippo and others
+Crawler for downloading benign files from FileHippo and other sources.